-The World Cup In An Hour for iPhone review
+The World Cup In An Hour for iPhone full review

 The World Cup In An Hour for iPhone, iPad and iPod touch, is just that, a quick but informative guide to the greatest sporting attraction in the world.
 Published by Collca in association with History in An Hour, it should appeal to football fans young and old, as well history buffs.
 Author Rupert Colley has done a decent job of presenting a wealth of information in bite sized chunks, that while brief, never feel superficial.